Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of the project folder.
 If none is given, the current directory is used.
       --compare_pair COMPARE_PAIR [COMPARE_PAIR ...], -p COMPARE_PAIR [COMPARE_PAIR ...]
-                            Please assign the name of strain pairs. ex.
+                            Please assign the name of strain pairs, ex.
                             NC_007795:NEW_NC_007795.
 The reference strain is
-                            NC_007795 and the target strain is NEW_NC_007795. the assigned names are the strain names in the fasta file (start with ">"), not the filename of fasta file.
+                            NC_007795 and the target strain is NEW_NC_007795.
+The assigned names are the strain names in the fasta file (start with ">"), not the filename of fasta file.
 If multiple strains need to be assigned, please use space